Zoobdude/DorsetExplorer-Docs/docs/drawing.md

 This works a little different from the others.
 Before you can add text to the map, you need to type your text in to the modify annotation panel.

+You can choose between a few different basic fonts, and choose whether you want it to be normal, bold or italic, as well as the colour and size.

 Once you've done that, you can click on the map to add the text.

 !!! tip "Pro tip!"